AviatrixSystems/Docs/HowTos/config_paloaltoVM.rst

  - Click Network tab
  - Click ethernet1/1
- - Click Config tab.
  - Select "layer3" for Interface Type
- - Click Config
+ - Click Config tab in the pop up Ethernet Interface window.
  - Select default for Virtual Router at Config tab
  - Click New Zone for Security Zone to create a WAN zone.
  - At the next pop up screen, name the new zone "WAN" and click OK